xilix/uo/README.md

 };
 ```

-Undefined is not an Object allows to safely get any nested value without
+uo allows to safely get any nested value without
 having to check every key.
 This allows to simplify this kind of checks:

 ```js